What can my club do to prevent young sudden cardiac deaths amongst our membership and the wider community?

 Back to Blog home

-What can my club do to prevent young sudden cardiac deaths amongst our membership and the wider community?
+What can clubs do to prevent young sudden cardiac deaths?

 1 in every 300 people screened by the charity Cardiac Risk in the Young (CRY) will be found to be carrying a life-threatening condition.
 This gives every grassroots sports’ organisation in the country the opportunity to save a life.
 Many clubs have already established a holistic cardiac health and wellbeing programme for members and their coaches and volunteers aged 14-35, making them highly regarded for their standards of care.